harshitkaushik444555/harshit-aws-cloud-repository/CloudWatch.md

 ```
 Cloud watch automatically creates a groups for your logs which are called log groups.
 For each project it will create a log group.
 ```
+What is time stamp?

+Each metric data point must be associated with a time stamp.
+The time stamp can be up to two weeks in the past and up to two hours into the future.
+If you do not provide a time stamp, CloudWatch creates a time stamp for you based on the time the data point was received.